 However, as the Bible says that it is the blood of Christ that washes us of sin, then we recognize that communion is a memorial instituted for us to remember that the blood of Christ washes us from all sin.
 This is the message contained in the verses above.
-Likewise, when we accept Christ as Lord is when we are redeemed, washed by the blood of the Lord.
+Likewise, when we accept Christ as Lord, we are redeemed, washed by the blood of the Lord.
 Requiring baptism as an action to receive redemption violates the verse that says that by grace we are saved, not of works, lest any man should boast.
 Baptism doesn’t confer salvation as the Sacramentalists claim.

-While the acts of baptism, marriage, holy communion, anointing the sick, and so forth are in the scriptures, the concepts of them being “sacraments” are not.
+While the acts of baptism, marriage, holy communion, anointing the sick, and so forth are in the scriptures, the concepts of them being “sacraments” as defined by Sacramentalists are not.
 There is no special grace bestowed because someone gets married, for example.
 It would be illogical that some morally corrupt persons could get a minister to marry them and they would receive some grace.
 Certainly, any praying, any words of wisdom, any words of blessing over these people might hopefully help in their lives to fulfill the commitment they made in their vows, but there is no intrinsic grace given just because a priest or a minister pronounces them man and wife.

 So many of the concepts around this issue are confusing like whether they are sacraments or ordinances, how many sacraments there are, and how can there be additional revelations about sacraments through the ages when supposedly the bible is the complete revelation.